websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-form-field-type.md

    :lines: 5-17
 ```

 The values for these parameters, along with some others, define the HTML `<input>` tag for the form field.
-Importantly, the `max` and `min` values that the user can select are hardcoded right now.
+Importantly, the `max` and `min` values that the user can select are hard coded right now.
 You'll [change this later](#add-custom-settings-to-the-form-field).
-The `value` of the field is defined using a ternary operator: if a value is entered, use it.
+The field's `value` is defined using a ternary operator: if a value is entered, use it.
 Otherwise use the predefined value.

 The `Main` component is exported at the end of the file; it includes the `Slider` as a child element of the imported `FieldBase`.
-The `onChange` function is used to get the slider's position/value each time the event is detected (each time the slider is dragged to a new value).
+The `onChange` function gets the slider's position/value each time the event is detected (each time the slider is dragged to a new value).

 ```{literalinclude} ./writing-a-custom-form-field-type/resources/liferay-c2p9.zip/c2p9-impl/src/main/resources/META-INF/resources/C2P9/Slider.es.js
    :dedent: 0